fchollet/ARC-AGI/README.md

 # ML Club Spring Challenge: The ARC

 The following challenge comes from Kaggle's [Abstraction and Reasoning Competition](https://www.kaggle.com/c/abstraction-and-reasoning-challenge/overview/).
-Please work together (or individually) to develop a model that can answer these 'IQ-like' questions, then post your solution in the submissions folder.
+Please work together (or individually) to develop a model that can answer these 'IQ-like' questions, then post your solution here.
 Below is relevant information about the task.

 ## The Abstraction and Reasoning Corpus (ARC)